-"My classes have provided me with so many different skills.
-I've tackled everything from event planning, public relations, marketing, and more that I know will put me at an advantage when applying for jobs."
+"My classes provided me with so many different skills.
+I tackled everything from event planning, public relations, marketing, and more that I know put me at an advantage."

 During her time at Stevenson University, Corrin Harris found her connection to a career -- or perhaps more than one.
 Corrin graduated with a bachelor’s in business communication, and spent her time outside the classroom participating in clubs and organizations.
 Her culminating experience, though, was her senior internship in 2017 with the Walt Disney Company as a Vacation Planner.